KrishHub1/scart/README.md

 # Shopping-Cart
-A shopping web app, which lets customer create and login to their account and purchase products
+JSP & Servlets shopping web app, which lets customer create and login to their account and purchase products